-Most of the timber buildings in England were built from oak.
+At the time Bishops’ House was built most timber buildings in England were built from oak.
 Each year an oak tree grows a new layer of wood under the bark.
 The thickness of that layer – the tree ring – depends largely on what the climate has been like during the growing season – usually from March to September.
 Because nature never gives us the same run of wet, dry, warm and cold growing seasons, so the width of the growth rings never repeats itself and a technique, called dendrochronology, can be used to accurately date timber buildings going back many centuries.

-A first attempt to date Bishops’ House was made in 1977 and you can see some of the samples used, in the Tapestry Room at the East end of the building.
-But that attempt never gave an absolute date for the timber building.
-Tree ring dating techniques have improved over the last forty years so in 2017 the Friends of Bishops’ House obtained permission from Sheffield City Council to take a new set of samples.
+A first attempt to date Bishops’ House was made in 1977 and some of the samples used are on display in the Tapestry Room at the East end of the building.
+That attempt never gave an absolute date for the timber building.
+Tree ring dating techniques have improved over the last forty years so in 2017 the Friends of Bishops’ House obtained permission to take a new set of samples.
 The Nottingham Tree Ring Dating Laboratory was able to use 14 samples from around the House to date the building.
-They drilled into the main beams and extracted a core of wood about the size of a pencil, and counted the rings, matching them against samples of known date.
+They drilled into the main beams and extracted a core of wood about the size of a pencil, and matched the patterns of the rings against samples of known date.

 The 1977 report was inconclusive on the source of the original beams, citing the possibility that while a likely source would have been the nearby Sherwood Forest, a good match for the tree rings came from the West Midlands.
 The report mentioned that the prosperity of the occupants as a result of the scythe-manufacturing industry in Sheffield may have allowed them to be more selective in sourcing the timber, and that there are many records as far back as the twelfth century on the movement of oak planks over great distances.